Tony GioulisManaging Partner

 a $10 billion hybrid conduit fund providing its corporate and institutional client base seeking asset finance with capital markets access and a securities arbitrage platform designed to finance highly rated ABS.

 Tony subsequently founded European Risk Capital, the leading investment finance group specialising in structured capital raising and risk funding solutions, with primary focus on financial services, real estate, and alternative assets.
 His main responsibilities comprise strategic origination and transaction execution, with special emphasis on long term relationships of the Group.

-A structured capital markets veteran with deal experience in excess of $10 billion, Tony has arranged a number of innovative transactions including the first ever securitisation of charge cards in Europe, quoted in the IFR as a "landmark deal",
+A structured capital markets veteran with deal experience in excess of $10 billion in financial services and real estate, Tony has arranged a number of innovative transactions including the first ever securitisation of charge cards in Europe, quoted in the IFR as a "landmark deal",

 and the UK's largest buy-to-let mortgage funding transaction at the time in the region of GBP 1 billion.
 His structured credit expertise spans across a wide range of cash and synthetic derivative funding solutions, culminating in numerous loan-backed, auto, consumer, leasing, receivables, CLOs/CDOs, and property deals over a 30-year period.